JoshPod93/Sift_PM/docs/README.md

 SIFT-PM is a Python-based automation toolkit designed to streamline and enhance the literature review process.
 Optimized for use with NCBI's PubMed API, it enables researchers to efficiently seek, sift, and select high-quality papers for systematic or scoping reviews.

+Simply download the repo, provide your PMID lists as plain text files, run the code, and get a well-formatted Excel spreadsheet along with detailed error and duplicate reports—perfect for streamlined PRISMA logging and it even has citation threshold enforcement.

 See the /docs quick_start.md or detailed_guide.md for more info.

 \---